-- 501. Pharmacology (321).
-Lectures in which the reaction of the human organism to chemical substances is taken up in a systematic manner, and typical reactions demonstrated by animal experiments.
-Laboratory exercises in which the student has an opportunity to become familiar with pharmacological techniques.
-Five lectures a week and nine hours of laboratory work a week.
-Spring.
-[8] Dr. Bass and Staff. - 522.
-CLINICAL PHARMACOLOGY.
-Fourth year.
-Lectures and clinical seminars on the pharmacological basis of therapeutics and on the clinical use and evaluation of drugs.
-(Medicine 526) One hour per week.
-FALL.
-Dr. Oates. - 525.
-Pharmacology of Anticancer and Antimicrobial Agents.
+- 525. Pharmacology of Anticancer and Antimicrobial Agents.
 The relationship between the biology of the mammalian and microbial cell to the selective action of chemotherapeutic agents will be discussed with emphasis placed on the biological basis of chemotherapy.
 As fundamental background the first part of the course will survey the chemistry and biology of nucleic acids and the concept of antimetabolites to nucleic acids.
 The pharmacology of representative chemotherapeutic agents will then be presented in detail along with consideration of special problems of resistance and toxicity.
 Spring.
-[2] Dr. Landon. - 527.
+[2] Dr. Landon.
+(Not offered 1970/71.) - 527.
 PSYCHOPHARMACOLOGY.
-Fourth year.
+Second and Fourth years.
 Four separate but related courses will emphasize the neurological, pharmacological, neurophysiological, neurochemical, and psychological aspects of psychotropic drugs.
 Besides presenting current theories on the mode of action of psychotherapeutic drugs, the use of these agents as tools to investigate brain function will also be considered.
-The significance of available biochemical, pharmacological, and behavioral data, with regard to possible psychopathological processes in man, will be critically reviewed.
+The significance of available biochemical pharmacological, and behavioral data, with regard to possible psychopathological processes in man, will be critically reviewed.
 Prerequisite: Anatomy 335.
-Individual courses offered include:

-- 1. PHARMACOLOGY OF PSYCHOTROPIC DRUGS.
-SPRING 1970.
+Individual courses offered include: - 1.
+PHARMACOLOGY OF PSYCHOTROPIC DRUGS.
+SPRING.
 [2] Drs.
-Sulser and Dingell. - 2.
+Sulser and Dingell.
+(Not offered 1970/71.) - 2.
 NEUROCHEMICAL BASIS OF BEHAVIOR.
-Drs. de Balbian Verster, Robison, and Buxbaum.
-(Not offered 1969/70.) - 3.
-PSYCHOLOGICAL ANALYSIS OF DRUGS ACTION.
+Drs. de Balbian Verster, Robison, and Buxbaum. spring.
+[2] - 3.
+Behavior and Behavioral Control Techniques. fall.
+[3] Dr. Ray. - 4.
+Neurophysiology.
 Drs.
-Cromwell and Jack T. Tapp (Associate Professor of Psychology, College of Arts and Science).
-(Not offered 1969/70.) - 4.
-NEUROPHYSIOLOGY.
-FALL 1969.
-Drs.
-Dettbarn and Buxbaum. - 528.
-ENDOCRINE PHARMACOLOGY (323-2).
-Fourth year.
+Dettbarn and Buxbaum.
+(Not offered 1970/71.) - 528.
+ENDOCRINE PHARMACOLOGY.
+(323-2) Fourth year.
 Emphasis placed on the mechanism of action of hormones and chemical agents used as substitutes for physiologically occurring hormones.
 Drugs used to modify action, synthesis, and release of natural hormones will be discussed.
 Two hours per week.
 FALL.
-[2] Dr. Heimberg and Staff. - 530.
-Pharmacology of Anesthesia (325).
-Fourth year.
+[2] Dr. Heimberg and Staff.
+(Not offered 1970/71.) - 530.
+Pharmacology of Anesthesia.
+(325) Fourth year.
 A course related to pharmacologic principles involved in the action of anesthetic agents.
 This will include discussions of: the chemistry of anesthetic agents; physico-chemical principles of absorption, distribution, and elimination; theories of anesthesia; factors modifying drug responses; biotransformation toxicity and modifications of anesthesia under hyperbaric conditions.
 (Anesthesiology 521) One hour per week.
 FALL.
 [1] Dr. Pittinger. - 531.
 TECHNIQUES IN NEUROPHARMACOLOGY OF THE CENTRAL NERVOUS SYSTEM.
 Second and Fourth years.
 An instrumental analysis course which will demonstrate the use of equipment and techniques employed in the evaluation of drugs which modify function of the central nervous system.
 The course will cover primarily fundamental biochemical and physiological techniques as applied to neuropharmacology.
 Prerequisite: Biochemistry 501-502 or Biochemistry 326.
 Five hours per week.
-Spring.
+FALL.
 [2] Dr. de Balbian Verster.
-(Not offered 1969/70.) - 581.
-Research Fellowship in Pharmacology.
-Fourth year.
-The various areas of pharmacology including clinical pharmacology.
-Full time for twelve or eighteen weeks.
-FALL & SPRING.
-Dr. Bass. - 598.
-Seminar in Psychopharmacology (331a-331b).
-An interdepartmental seminar involving the Departments of Pharmacology, Psychology, Psychiatry, and Anatomy.
-The topics covered relate to etiology of mental illness, behavioral psychology, and mechanism of action of drugs which are employed both as psychomimetic agents and psychotherapeutic agents.
-One hour per week.
-FALL & SPRING.
-[1-1] Staff. - 599.
-Seminar in Pharmacology (330a-330b).
-Fourth year.
-Admission to course by arrangement.
-One hour per week.
-Fall & spring.
-[1-1] Staff.